NdagiStanley/vue-django/README.md

 ### Contributions

-**NB**: This repo has been forked from vue-webpack-boilerplate to help you start a Django application utilizing the awesomeness of `Vue JS` and `vue-cli`
+**NB**: This repo has been forked from vue-webpack-boilerplate to help you start a Django application utilizing the awesomeness of `VueJS` and `vue-cli`

 Feel free to contribute to this repo.